strimzi/proposals/050-unidirectional-topic-operator.md

 * For errors when creating partitions.
   For UTO ApiExceptions from the Admin client will be reported via `Ready` condition.
   For other errors application logging and metrics are considered sufficient.
-* For errors when changing the configuration of topics in Kafka For UTO ApiExceptions from the Admin client will be reported via `Ready` condition.
+* For errors when changing the configuration of topics in Kafka.
+  For UTO ApiExceptions from the Admin client will be reported via `Ready` condition.
   For other errors application logging and metrics are considered sufficient.
 * For errors when processing a ZooKeeper znode watch.
   UTO doesn't use znode watches, so this cannot happen.
 * On attempts to change a `KafkaTopic`'s `spec.topicName`.
   For UTO this will be reported via the status only.
-* On detection of conflicting changes between Kube and Kafka For UTO such conflicts cannot happen.
+* On detection of conflicting changes between Kube and Kafka.
+  For UTO such conflicts cannot happen.
 * On attempts to decrease the number of partitions.
   For UTO this will be reported via the status only.